 The origin of the Spiritleaf brand is simple.
 Our symbol was created by turning the initials into the texture of a leaf, with a change of perspective.

-We’ve aligned ourselves with the most reputable experts in their respected fields.
+We’ve aligned ourselves with the most reputable experts in their respective fields.
 Our partners allow us to succeed in every aspect of the industry.
 The goal is to become a leader in the legalization of Cannabis in Canada, offering lab-tested, quality products.
 Spiritleaf has established relationships with regulated producers and will sell a variety of strains and retail products, exclusive to our stores.

 The stores will offer an impressive selection of products, knowledgeable staff and a welcoming environment.
 Creating an atmosphere that lets creativity flourish, in a place where experiences and perspectives can be shared.
 Spiritleaf also offers well-designed, high-quality paraphernalia and accessories made by artisans, starting with our custom rolling papers!

 These papers are unbleached and made with 100% Pure Hemp Pulp, featuring a double window design with a round magnet enclosure.
 These are truly slow-burning paper, with no artificial flavours, designed to awaken your inner spirit.
-Spiritleaf also has a custom, engraved 4 piece aluminium herb grinder with a magnetic screw cap enclosure, in gold!
+Spiritleaf also has a custom, engraved 4 piece aluminum herb grinder with a magnetic screw cap enclosure, in gold!

 From farm to toke we say!
-Providing for the Cannabis customers demand, directly sourced from regulated licensed producers.
+Providing for the Cannabis customer’s demand, directly sourced from regulated licensed producers.
 Recognizing the role this social movement plays promoting our communities, the ability to provide a quality product, to create local jobs and equitable economic opportunity.